Madhu Limaye

-Madhu Limaye (1 May 1922 – 8 January 1995, full name: Madhukar Ramchandra Limaye) was an Indian socialist essayist and activist, particularly active in the 1970s.
+Madhu Ramchandra Limaye (1 May 1922 – 8 January 1995) was an Indian socialist essayist and activist, particularly active in the 1970s.
 A follower of Ram Manohar Lohia and a fellow-traveller of George Fernandes, he was active in the Janata government that gained power at the Centre following the Emergency.
 He, with Raj Narain and Krishan Kant was also responsible for the collapse of the Morarji Desai-led Janata government installed by that coalition, by insisting that no member of the Janata Party could simultaneously be a member of an alternative social or political organisation.
 This attack on dual membership was directed specifically at members of the Janata Party who had been members of the Jan Sangh, and continued to be members of the right-wing Rashtriya Swayamsevak Sangh (RSS), the Jan Sangh's ideological parent.
 The issue led to fall of the Janata government in 1979, and the destruction of the Janata coalition.

 In retirement, through the 1980s, he continued to write; he was especially caustic on Constitutional issues, where he set himself the task of defending the Constitution in the media against those who would seek to modify it to centralise power or to replace the Parliamentary system with a Presidential one, fearing a slow slide to despotism.

 He showed less antipathy to the memory of Indira Gandhi than could have been expected, reserving his anger for Jawaharlal Nehru, who he seemed to think "could have set a standard beyond reproach, but did not."

+Life

-Family and early life
+Early life

-Madhu Limaye, was born in a Brahmin family his name was Ramchandra Mahadev Limaye, was born in Pune on 1 May 1922.
+Madhu Limaye, was born in the Brahmin family of Ramchandra Mahadev Limaye in Pune on 1 May 1922.
 He was educated at the Fergusson College, Poona (now Pune).
 He married Professor Champa Limaye and had one son.
 He was previously associated with the Indian National Congress, 1938—48 and the Congress Socialist Party, 1938—1948.
 His education was interrupted due to participation in the freedom movement.
 He was imprisoned for 4 years between 1940 and 1945.